SCIM provisioning allows you to:

 - Deactivating a user in Okta will result in the user being removed from Heap.
 When the user is reactivated their account will be recreated in Heap.

-- If a user already has a Heap account outside your organization, they will need to delete their account and have their account re-made in the correct organization.
+- If a user already has a Heap account outside your organization, they’ll need to delete their account and have their account re-made in the correct organization.

-- We do not currently support updating a user’s email or Okta userName once it has been set.
+- We don’t currently support updating a user’s email or Okta userName once it’s been set.
 Trying to update a user’s email will result in a new, separate account being created for the new email.

 Managing teams from Okta